MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/using-web-browsers.md

 ### Embedded web view vs system browser

-MSAL.NET is a multi-framework library and has framework-specific code to host a browser in a UI control (for example, on .NET Classic it uses WinForms, on .NET 5.0+ it uses WebView2, on Xamarin it uses native mobile controls etc.).
-This control is called `embedded` web UI.
-Alternatively, MSAL.NET is also able to kick off the system OS browser.
+MSAL.NET is a multi-framework library and has framework-specific code to host a browser in a UI control (for example, on .NET either WinForms or WebView2; on Xamarin, native mobile controls, etc.).
+This control is called an *embedded* web view.
+Alternatively, MSAL.NET is also able to open a system web browser.

 Generally, it's recommended that you use the platform default, and this is typically the system browser.
 The system browser is better at remembering the users that have logged in before.
-To change this behavior, use `WithUseEmbeddedWebView(bool)`
+To change this behavior, use <xref:Microsoft.Identity.Client.AcquireTokenInteractiveParameterBuilder.WithUseEmbeddedWebView(System.Boolean)>

 ### Browser availability